-We have completely re-focused the manuscript based on this comment.
-We now strongly focus on the model we created rather than our previous rehashing of patterns already found by other studies as well as show the applications of the model (Intro, page **; Discussion, page ***).
+We have re-focused the manuscript based on this comment.
+We now focus on the model we created rather than rehashing the patterns already found in other studies, and also demonstrate the application of the model using real-world seawater samples (Intro, page **; Discussion, page ***).

 - Line 280: The sentence starting in this line seems to be very circular.
 As I read it, the authors state that conclusions from the literature agree with their model, but their model is based on data from these same articles in the literature (based on one being listed in Supplemental Table 1).
 This isn’t very informative and may be misleading to a casual reader by suggesting external verification of the model.

-Based on comments made by multiple reviewers similar to this one we have made extensive changes to the direction of the manuscript and instead focus on the applications of our model rather than on re-stating previous findings (Discussion page. **).
+Similar comments have been made by the other reviewers, and so we have made extensive changes to the structure of the manuscript.
+We now focus on the application of our model rather than on re-stating previous findings (Discussion page. **).

 - Line 280: In addition to the circular reasoning issue that I identified above, this sentence is also concerning because only one paper (Scott) was used in the modeling, while the other (Richmond) was not, yet both are suggested to confirm the results of the model.
 Why was Richmond not included?
 How are the results of the two studies different?
 This use of the literature is imprecise and confusing.

-As to the comment above - we have made changes to the focus of the manuscript and instead focus on the applications of our model rather than on re-stating previous findings (Discussion page. **).
+See the above comment.
+We have made changes to the focus of the manuscript and now focus on the application of our model rather than on re-stating previous findings (Discussion page. **).

 - Line 285: It is not surprising that the model would reflect the results of the Chua study (because it was included in the model) but not necessarily reflect the results of the Albright study (which was not included in the model).
 I certainly would hope that the model reflects the data that went into it.
 Given that one study was used in the model and the other was not, it is misleading to draw the conclusion in this sentence that Chua is supported and Albright was not.

-As to the comment above - we have made changes to the focus of the manuscript and especially the discussion section and instead focus on the applications of our model rather than on re-stating previous findings (Discussion page. **).
+See comment ***.

 - I appreciate that the authors identify some of the limitations of their model.
 This is rarely done and was useful and refreshing to read.
 While I fully understand their inability to compare across species, perhaps they could at least include reproductive differences (brooding or broadcasting) or another higher-order life history character as an effect in the model.

-We have tried to include reproductive differences within our model however all species used within out fertilisation model were broadcasting and only one species in our survivorship model was a brooder and therefore this type of variable could not be included.
+We attempted adding reproductive mode in our model.
+However, all species used for fertilisation experiments were broadcast spawners, and only one species used for survivorship experiments was a brooder.
+Therefore, we were unable to use reproductive mode in our analyses.